-- 1. to create and maintain an atmosphere conducive to the academic and personal welfare of the student body; - to incorporate a living-learning concept through student organizations, student activities and programming, student membership on university committees, residence hall programs, health, counseling and disability services, dining hall services, student government, student publications, and special services programs; and - 3. to cooperate with all curricular, social, recreational, and religious programs in the University community.
+- to create and maintain an atmosphere conducive to the academic and personal welfare of the student body; - to incorporate a living-learning concept through student organizations, student activities and programming, student membership on university committees, residence hall programs, health, counseling and disability services, dining hall services, student government, student publications, and special services programs; and - 3. to cooperate with all curricular, social, recreational, and religious programs in the University community.

-The area of Student Affairs is responsible for the coordination and supervision of services, programs, and activities in the areas of counseling, disability services, student housing, student discipline, student activities, student development programs, campus card services, social regulations, student organizations, master calendar of events, publication of student handbooks and regulations, yearbook, student medical services, bookstore, food service, and recreational sports.
+The area of Student Affairs is responsible for the coordination and supervision of services, programs, and activities in the areas of counseling, disability services, student housing, student discipline, student activities, student development programs, campus card services, social regulations, student organizations, master calendar of events, publication of student handbooks and regulations, yearbook, student medical services, bookstore, food service, recreational sports, wellness programs, career management center, cheerleaders, leadership MSU, and volunteer services.

-The personnel administering the programs listed above in addition to the Vice President for University Advancement and Student Affairs include the Associate Vice President for Student Affairs, Dean of Students, Director of Counseling and Disability Services, Director of Student Activities, Director of Vinson Health Center, University Physician, Director of Housing and Residence Life, Director of Recreational Sports, Director of Campus Dining Services, Director of Campus Card Services, and Campus Postal Supervisor.
+The personnel administering the programs listed above in addition to the Vice President for University Advancement and Student Affairs include the Associate Vice President for Student Affairs, Dean of Students, Director of Counseling and Disability Services, Director of Student Activities, Director of Vinson Health Center, University Physician, Director of Housing and Residence Life, Director of Recreational Sports, Director of Campus Dining Services, Director of Bookstore, Director of Clark Student Center, Director of Student Development, Director of Campus Card Services, Director of Career Management Center, and Campus Postal Supervisor.